Stella Maris, Darwin: Controversy

 The site, which is valued at about $3 million, was leased rent-free to Unions NT by the Northern Territory Government on 2 August 2012.
 This was one day prior to the day the former Labor government entered caretaker mode prior to the 2012 election.
 In December 2013, the former Northern Territory Lands Minister Gerry McCarthy claimed there was "no reasonable prospect of finding any other organisation which was prepared to devote the time and resources to get Stella Maris back to life.
 Unions NT was the only organisation to take any real interest in the heritage values of the site."
 It was later revealed that several other organisations had expressed interest in the site, including the National Trust of Australia.

 An inquiry into the leasing of Stella Maris was opened on 5 December 2013.
 John Lawler AM APM, the former chief executive officer of the Australian Crime Commission, was appointed as the commissioner of the inquiry.
 During the 18-day inquiry, McCarthy claimed to have attended a cabinet meeting when the deal was discussed in 2012.
 Phone records later proved he was in fact in Elliott at the time of the meeting and could not have been present.

 The final report was tabled in the Northern Territory Legislative Assembly on 19 June 2014.
 The report found the process followed by the then Labor Government was not transparent.
 It requested Unions NT immediately relinquish any interest in the site and that a formal expression of interest process reopened.
 It also found the conduct of the then Northern Territory Treasurer Delia Lawrie and McCarthy in relation to the lease was "not accountable or responsible".

 Lawrie claimed she had been denied procedural fairness, and took the case to the Northern Territory Supreme Court.
 Justice Stephen Southwood dismissed her case on 1 April 2015.
 Attorney-general John Elferink then referred Lawrie to the Northern Territory Police for investigation of "possible breaches of the criminal law".
 Lawrie then launched a second appeal, this time into Justice Southwood's decision.
 In June 2016, Justices John Doyle and Kevin Duggan from South Australia, and Justice Eric Heenan from Western Australia upheld the decision by Justice Southwood that Mr Lawler had conducted the inquiry in a manner that was fair to Lawrie.

 Current use

 On 4 March 2016, the Northern Territory Government announced that it had granted a ten-year lease to the National Trust of Australia (Northern Territory) for use of the site as a museum and cafe.
+As of April 2025, the site still sits vacant and unused.